 If you plan to visit La Fortuna and are not sure what to do, this post will help!
 As the La Fortuna area is surrounded by rivers, waterfalls, tropical rainforest and is near the Arenal Volcano National Park, there are a ton of fun activities in La Fortuna for everyone.
 It’s no wonder why La Fortuna is one of the best places to visit in Costa Rica!

-Quick Information About Visiting La Fortuna, Costa Rica
+Quick Information About La Fortuna, Costa Rica

 What is the difference between Arenal and La Fortuna?